The Best Drum Machines for Live Performance

 Can I perform with just a drum machine?

 You can, especially with a feature-rich box like the TR-8S or an Elektron that lets you mute, fill and morph patterns live.
-Many performers add a synth or sampler for melody.
+Many performers add a synth or one of the best hardware samplers for melody.
 Keeping everything synced to one clock is the key to a tight set.

 Get the studio newsletter